krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_02_Deploy_Config_Files.md

-## Lab 2 - Deploying Configs From a File
+# Lab 2 - Deploying Configs From a File

 In the last lab, you deployed configurations while hard-coding commands in a playbook.
-In this lab, you will deploy networks configurations from a pre-built configuration file.
+In this lab, you will deploy network configurations from a pre-built configuration file.

 ##### Step 1